 Powerful Live Classes

 As I’m sure you’ve seen in your college courses, some instructors have a great mastery of their material they teach, but can’t actually teach for a darn.
 However, the PPI instructors masterfully deliver smarts and clear communication.

 No matter which exam you’re studying for, the format and delivery of your live class will be the same.
-Your instructor appears in the bottom corner of the screen via webcast, and makes notes on the digital whiteboard on screen.
+Your instructor appears in the corner of the screen, and makes notes on the digital whiteboard on screen.

 While perhaps not as widely known or popular as PPI2Pass or School of PE, Excel Test Prep makes our best list as a solid all around course.
 Our team found Excel’s instructors to be really good, and we loved that they teach to the exam, not the concepts.
 More on this below, but Excel’s content reviews teach what you need to know to pass, not a refresher of your college classes.

 Most of Excel’s classes take place over 7 or 8 hours on Saturdays and Sundays, which can make for a very long weekend.
 Given this time commitment, you need a teacher that not only knows the material well, but can also keep you engaged and focused, which Excel’s instructors do well.

 And their study materials, including their own manuals, are excellent.
 Whereas other companies’ prep books focus almost exclusively on equations and concepts, Excel does a nice job working in tips and tricks for taking the exam into their print materials.
-All in all, we found Excel Test Prep’s PE course to be a well-rounded course that was worthy of our best list.

 Streamlined Lessons That Teach to The Exam

 We loved that Excel targets their lessons, practice work and study materials on the exam questions.
 It’s not that other courses don’t do this – PPI and the other two courses mentioned above do this as well – but it just felt like a point of emphasis with Excel.
 Overall, this was the highlight of their course for our team.

 Very likely, yes.
-Although the material you need to know may still be somewhat fresh in your head from college, the PE exam tests material in a very unique and complex manner.
+Although the material you need to know may still be somewhat fresh in your head from work or college, the PE exam tests material in a very unique and complex manner.
 Your best bet for passing the exam on the first try is a prep course that spoon feeds just the information you need to know, as well as helpful test taking strategies.